ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 .. image:: ../images/ctrlOutputsToThrstCmds.PNG
 :name: fig-eq-ctrlout-thrstCmds

-As a conseqence, the inverted matrix above and the allocation matrix in this :ref:`equation<fig-eq-force-torque-prop>` cancel each other out, thereby leaving the following four separated control paths: heave, roll, pitch and yaw.
+As a conseqence, the inverted matrix above and the :ref:`allocation matrix<fig-eq-force-torque-prop>` cancel each other out, thereby leaving the following four separated control paths: heave, roll, pitch and yaw.
 The motor dynamics are incorporated in these models by using the
 :ref:`transfer functions<fig-eq-motor-model>` as a relation between the controller outputs and the generated force or torque acting on the respective axis.
 To model this in a state-space representation, this adds the control forces and torques to the states of the systems.
 The state-sapce models